Nebraska Revised Statute 71-605

 (3) A completed death certificate shall be filed with the department within five business days after the date of death.
 If it is impossible to complete the certificate of death within five business days, the funeral director and embalmer shall notify the department of the reason for the delay and file the certificate as soon as possible.

-(4) Before any dead human body may be cremated, a cremation permit shall first be signed by the county attorney, or by his or her authorized representative as designated by the county attorney in writing, of the county in which the death occurred on a form prescribed and furnished by the department.
+(4) Before any dead human body may be cremated, a cremation permit shall first be signed electronically by the county attorney, or by his or her authorized representative as designated by the county attorney in writing, of the county in which the death occurred on an electronic form prescribed and furnished by the department.

 (5) A permit for disinterment shall be required prior to disinterment of a dead human body.
 The permit shall be issued by the department to a licensed funeral director and embalmer upon proper application.
 The request for disinterment shall be made by the person listed in section 30-2223 or a county attorney on a form furnished by the department.
 The application shall be signed by the funeral director and embalmer who will be directly supervising the disinterment.
 When the disinterment occurs, the funeral director and embalmer shall sign the permit giving the date of disinterment and file the permit with the department within ten days of the disinterment.